canonical/real-time-ubuntu-docs/docs/how-to/enable-real-time-ubuntu.rst

 .. code-block:: text

-   One moment, checking your subscription first Real-time Ubuntu is a beta version of the 22.04 Ubuntu kernel with the PREEMPT_RT patchset integrated for x86_64 and ARM64.
+   One moment, checking your subscription first Real-time kernel cannot be enabled with Livepatch.
+   Disable Livepatch and proceed to enable Real-time kernel? (y/N) y Disabling incompatible service: Livepatch
+   The Real-time kernel is an Ubuntu kernel with PREEMPT_RT patches integrated.

    This will change your kernel.
-You will need to manually configure grub to revert back to your original kernel after enabling real-time.
+To revert to your original kernel, you will need to make the change manually.

-   Do you want to continue? [ default = Yes ]: (Y/n) yes
+   Do you want to continue? [ default = Yes ]: (Y/n) Y
+   Updating Real-time kernel package lists
-   Updating package lists
+   Updating standard Ubuntu package lists
-   Installing Real-time Ubuntu packages
+   Installing Real-time kernel packages
-   Real-time Ubuntu enabled
+   Real-time kernel enabled
    A reboot is required to complete install.

 After rebooting, you'll be running Real-time Ubuntu.